robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 If :math:`w` is the weight vector of stocks with expected returns :math:`\mu`, then the portfolio return is equal to each stock's weight multiplied by its return, i.e :math:`w^T \mu`.
 The portfolio risk in terms of the covariance matrix :math:`\Sigma` is given by :math:`w^T \Sigma w`.
-Portfolio optimisation can then be regarded as a convex optimisation problem, and a solution can be found using quadratic programming.
+Portfolio optimization can then be regarded as a convex optimization problem, and a solution can be found using quadratic programming.
-If we denote the target return as :math:`\mu^*`, the precise statement of the long-only portfolio optimisation problem is as follows:
+If we denote the target return as :math:`\mu^*`, the precise statement of the long-only portfolio optimization problem is as follows:

 .. math::